 An answer comes from a question.

-New York Times best-selling author Carmen Agra Deedy brings a delightful twist to the O. Henry story “The Gift of the Magi.”
-Also in Spanish, Agatha’s Feather Bed teaches readers to understand the delicate balance between our resources and responsibilities.
+New York Times best-selling author Carmen Agra Deedy puts a delightful twist on the O. Henry story “The Gift of the Magi,” reminding us all of the delicate balance between our resources and responsibilities.

 Publication Date: 9/1/1994

 “This finely crafted collection abounds with information and whimsy.
 It also teems with puns and wordplay….
 A ducky book.” ―Publishers Weekly